-In response to COVID-19 and the many challenges associated with the pandemic, NIH launched a variety of efforts across its institutes and centers, as well as partnerships between the federal government and private industry.
+In response to the COVID-19 pandemic, NIH launched a variety of efforts across its institutes and centers, as well as partnerships between the federal government and private industry.
 These efforts aim to accelerate research-based solutions in testing, treatments, and vaccines and to support researchers, health care providers, and those hardest hit by the pandemic.

 - Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV)